What is a Texas Agricultural Tax Exemption?

 A Texas Agricultural Exemption for property taxes is not really an exemption but rather a special use valuation for a tract of land.

 Minimum acreage requirements will vary between Texas counties but often range from 3 acres for goats and sheep to 20 acres minimum for cattle.
-The net effect to a landowner engaging their land in one of the qualified agricultural uses would be a substantial reduction in their property tax bill.
+The net effect to a landowner engaging their land in one of the qualified agricultural uses is a substantial reduction in their property tax bill.
 Land in East Texas in agricultural exemption can, on average, reduce annual property taxes to between $2 and $4 per acre.

 Having ag exempt tax status on your land does not preclude you from multiple uses: you can still hunt it if you are grazing cattle or bale hay if you have a herd of goats.
 You can also build a home or weekend cabin on property that is in agricultural exemption.
 The county appraisal district will exclude 1 to 2 acres as the ‘footprint’ of your improvements and the remaining acreage can continue to be taxed as ag or wildlife exempt as long as you continue a qualified use.